Air miles credit cards

 Members of airline frequent flyer programs can earn air miles when they purchase flights, redeeming the accumulated miles for future flights or seat upgrades.
 But it is also possible to earn lots of additional air miles for all your spending with an air miles card.

-Some cards which appear to be air miles cards actually earn points in a bank's rewards program (e.g. Citi Miles or DBS Points) rather than directly with an airline (e.g. KrisFlyer Miles).
-The bank's rewards points then need to be converted to air miles – to, for example, KrisFlyer Miles, Asia Miles, Enrich, Royal Orchid Plus, Garuda Frequent Flyer, and more.
-This could take time and involve paying a fee (e.g. $25), before they can be redeemed for flights.
+The bank's rewards points then need to be converted to air miles – to, for example, KrisFlyer Miles, Cathay Miles, Enrich, Royal Orchid Plus, Garuda Frequent Flyer, and more.
+This could take time and involve paying a fee before they can be redeemed for flights.

 Every eligible purchase that you make with your card, no matter what you are buying, will earn either direct air miles with a specific airline, or rewards points which can be converted to air miles with a number of airlines, depending on which card you choose.

-The best miles credit card will come with other benefits attached.
+The best credit card will come with other benefits attached.
 The higher the miles earning rate and the more extensive the benefits, the higher the annual fee will be, in most cases.
 It is possible, however, to have an air miles card with no annual fee, or an annual fee waived in the first year only, or in every year when a target spending level is reached.

 You can expect your air miles card to come with at least some of the following benefits.